Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Result

-\myimageFullPageWidth{./visual_result_left_right}{Schematic illustration of different LOD.
+\myimageFullPageWidth{./illustrations/chap2/LOD/visual_result_left_right}{Schematic illustration of different LOD.
 Left to right, all points, then LOD 4 to 0.
 Visualized in cloud compare with ambient occlusion.
 Point size varies for better visual result.}{lod.fig:visual_LOD_left_right}

 We first test the visual fitness of MidOc ordering.
 Then we compute MidOc for our two datasets and evaluate the trade-off between point cloud size and point cloud LOD.
 As a proof of concept we stream a 3D point cloud with LOD to a browser.